Ingan121/CLH_GINA/README.md

 * Registry keys specific to CLH_GINA is available at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\LogonUI\CLH_GINA`
 	* `ShowConsole` - Set to `1` to show the console window.
 	* `ClassicTheme` - Set to `1` to make the windows use the classic theme.
 Set to `0` to use the default theme.
 If the value is not present, themes will only be enabled if the provided `msgina.dll` is from Windows XP.
+	* `HideStatusView` - Set to `1` to hide the status view.
+Set to `0` to show the status view.
+If the value is not present, the status view will be hidden if the provided `msgina.dll` is from Windows NT 4.0.
 	* `CustomWallHost` - Set to the path of the host process for the custom wallpaper.
 If the value is not present, CLH_GINA's custom wallpaper implementation will be used.
 Note that `WallpaperHost.exe` doesn't work in some cases, and the position of the wallpaper may be incorrect.
+	* `CustomWallHostArgs` - Set to the arguments for the custom wallpaper host process.
 * Customizing the pre-logon background and color scheme
 	* Color scheme: `HKEY_USERS\S-1-5-18\Control Panel\Colors`.
 It is recommend to run [WinClassicThemeConfig](https://gitlab.com/ftortoriello/WinClassicThemeConfig) as `NT AUTHORITY\SYSTEM` with [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) or [gsudo](https://github.com/gerardog/gsudo) to change the color scheme of the logon screen.
 	* Rename `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Themes\DefaultColors\Standard` to something else to prevent reverting to the default color scheme.